dyelland-lt/mcp-example/README.md

 - ✅ **Insufficient Scope Handling**: Step-up authorization for HTTP 403 responses
 - ✅ **Client ID Metadata Documents**: Support for HTTPS URL-based client identification

+**Transport Options**: This server supports both STDIO and HTTP transports:
+- **STDIO transport** (`pnpm start`): For standard MCP communication with clients like Claude Desktop
+- **HTTP transport with SSE** (`pnpm start:http`): For OAuth-enabled MCP communication over HTTP

-**Note on Transport**: This server uses STDIO transport for MCP communication.
-Per the MCP spec, OAuth authorization is primarily designed for HTTP-based transports.
-The OAuth implementation here is provided as a reference and for scenarios where the server makes authenticated requests to external HTTP APIs (like GraphQL endpoints).
+Per the MCP spec, OAuth authorization is designed for HTTP-based transports.
+Use the HTTP server (`pnpm start:http`) when you need full OAuth support.
+The STDIO version can still use OAuth for authenticating requests to external APIs (like GraphQL endpoints).

 ### Resources
 - **note://** URI scheme for accessing notes